• Skip to content

 • Disability

-Children of all ages can have difficulty swallowing food or liquids.
+Children of all ages can have difficulty swallowing.

 Difficulty swallowing is most often caused by a sore throat.
 The sore throat might be caused by infections including colds, glandular fever, mouth infection, tonsillitis or mouth ulcers.